 The intent of the 1996 Act was to promote competition and the public interest.
-It will be a significant failure of the U.S. political, legal, and regulatory systems if the interests of entrenched monopolists rather than the public interest as expressed by the U.S. Congress dictate the future of the U.S. telecommunications sector.
+It will be a significant failure of the US political, legal, and regulatory systems if the interests of entrenched monopolists rather than the public interest as expressed by the US Congress dictate the future of the US telecommunications sector.
+The market structure in the telecommunications sector two years ahead will depend crucially on the resolution of the